stphnma/s3_tui/README.md

 Functionality if fairly minimal at the moment, since it works well for my personal purposes.
 Currently, you can:
 - Use the arrow keys to navigate around a bucket
 - Use the search bar to filter down objects by string matching
-- Press "c" when the cursor is on a object of interest to **copy it's URI**
+- Press "c" when the cursor is on a object of interest to **copy its URI**

 Feel free to raise an issue if more functionality is desired!